Non-Invertible Higher-Categorical Symmetries: Examples: Non-Invertible Categorical Symmetries in 3d

 \section{Examples: Non-Invertible Categorical Symmetries in 3d}

 In this section we provide examples of 3d theories whose topological line defects and local operators form a non-invertible symmetry described by a standard 1-category.
 All the examples we discuss can be obtained by gauging an invertible 0-form symmetry of 3d theories containing invertible 1-form symmetries upon which the 0-form symmetry acts non-trivially.
+The main example is the gauging of $\mathbb{Z}_2$ on pure $\Spin(2N)$ gauge theories, which is carried out in section \ref{Sec:Spin(4N)_3d} and appendix \ref{app:Pinplus3d}.
+We also provide an example of gauging of a non-abelian finite symmetry $S_3$ in section \ref{sec:Spin8S33d}.

 In subsection \ref{Sec:Ising_sq_from_toric_code}, we connect with established literature \cite{Barkeshli:2014cna, Fradkin} pertaining to gauging 0-form global symmetries in 3d TQFTs by reviewing the paradigmatic example of gauging $\mathbb Z_2 $ electromagnetic duality symmetry in the topological $\mathbb Z_{2}$ gauge theory \cite{Kitaev:1997wr}.
 In this example we obtain the sub-category of the symmetry category of the gauged theory corresponding to the zero flux sector\footnote{See the discussion regarding restriction of our analysis to zero-flux sector at the beginning of section \ref{setup}.}, which agrees with the known result \cite{Bombin, Fradkin}.

 In most of the examples presented, the symmetry categories describe discrete symmetries, but we also provide an example in subsection \ref{3dO2} of a symmetry category describing continuous symmetries, or in other words a \textit{continuous symmetry category}.